 The Source Ted Hearne

-The piece premiered as a multimedia production (directed by Daniel Fish) at the BAM Next Wave Festival in 2014, and received rave reviews in the New York Times, the Wall Street Journal, and Opera News, among others.
+The piece premiered as a multimedia production (directed by Daniel Fish) at the BAM Next Wave Festival in 2014, and received rave reviews in The Wall Street Journal, Opera News, among others.

 A program note from the composer: